• Skip to primary navigation

 Step 2: Coat with flour

-The flour will soak up all the onion bits and any oil that remains.
-This will just further build flavor for your gravy.
+Add flour and let it coat everything.
+The flour will soak up all the onion browned bits and remaining oil.
+The brown bits will further build flavor for your gravy.

 Step 3: Slowly add in remaining ingredients and thicken.